JohnKnee3/Track-My-Budget/scribble.md

 path: path.resolve(\_\_dirname, "dist"),
 },

 the [name] bit so it would create a file named correctly each time.
-For whatever reason path: **dirname + '/dist' would never work for me but path: path.resolve(**dirname, "dist") does.
+For whatever reason path: \_\_dirname + '/dist' would never work for me but path: path.resolve(\*\*dirname, "dist") does.

+# 19.3.6

+We were introduced to more webpack functionality.
+This time we were intorduced to file-loader & image-webpack-loader.
+These two things together made it possible to load images into the dist folder and then resizes so the app can perform better.